Towards Equal Parenting

 Why is there such a huge gap between what parents want to do, and what happens in practice?
 And more importantly, how do we make it better?
 This is what we talk about in the book, Dads Don't Babysit.

 Considering everything from hormones to Homer Simpson, from parental leave to the pay gap, Dads Don't Babysit asks why fathers are sometimes unwilling, but more often unable to share the pleasures of parenting.

 More and more men want a bigger role in their family: bringing up baby and hanging out with their kids.
 And more women want to shared the responsibilities and burdens of childcare more fairly.
 Yet it's not happening.
 At home and in the office, from the breakfast cereal ad to the bedtime story, parents are subject to different pressures and expectations about what their role should be.
 Mums and dads are prevented from making a free and fair choice about how they share parenting.

 It's time to put that right.

-Using the latest research, personal insight, interviews, and some cartoons, two dads make the case for equal parenting.
-They show that more and more parents want to split bringing up the kids fairly; why this can be good for everyone involved; and why this is proving so difficult in practice.
+Using the latest research, personal insight, interviews, and some cartoons, as two dads we make the case for equal parenting.
+We show that more and more parents want to split bringing up the kids fairly; why this can be good for everyone involved; and why this is proving so difficult in practice.

 We set out the biggest barriers to sharing parenting more equally, and offer real solutions for putting it right in an accessible, personal and hopefully light-hearted way.

-Dads Don’t Babysit: towards equal parenting, is out today.
+Dads Don’t Babysit: towards equal parenting, is available from :